What is the Red String Bracelet?

 The string is to be placed around your wrist by someone you love and trust.
 Do not ask someone who provokes negative emotions to help you tie it.
-According to the Jewish tradition, it should be tied in 7 tight knots to provide a better protection to the wearer.
+According to tradition, it should be tied in tight knots to provide a better protection to the wearer.

-The prayer is an important step for your Kabbalah red string to take effect.
-Have the person you love and trust finish up by reciting the Ben Porat Prayer, which will protect you from the Evil Eye.
+The prayer is an important step if following the Kabbalah red string tradition.
+Have the person you love and trust finish up by reciting the Ben Porat Prayer, which will invoke protection from the Evil Eye.
 This is the prayer that should be recited:

 Just pronounce as best you can, and it’s even fine to just say it in your head.
 Sometimes we can imagine how a word is pronounced better than our lips can say it.

 “Ayin alei porat ben Yosef porat benyivarech ra mikol oti hagoel hamalachshmi bahem vyikare han’arim etvYitzchak Avraham avotai vshemha’aretz b’kerev larov v’yidgu.”